Kalambaka railway station: History

-In 2001 the infrastructure element of OSE was created, known as GAIAOSE.
+In 2001, the infrastructure element of OSE was created, known as GAIAOSE.
 It would henceforth be responsible for the maintenance of stations, bridges and other network elements, as well as the leasing and the sale of railway assets.
 In 2005, TrainOSE was created as a brand within OSE to concentrate on rail services and passenger interfaces.
 In 2009, with the Greek debt crisis unfolding OSE's Management was forced to reduce services across the network.
 Timetables were cut back, and routes closed as the government-run entity attempted to reduce overheads.
+In August 2009, TrainOSE S.A. proceeded with a drastic cutback of passenger services on Thessaly lines.

 In 2015 a 15-year-old child was airlifted to a hospital after being electrocuted at the station.
 In 2017 OSE's passenger transport sector was privatised as TrainOSE, currently, a wholly owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.
 In July 2022, the station began being served by Hellenic Train, as the rebranded TranOSE.

+In spring 2020, there are ten (five in each direction) regional services on Palaiofarsalos-Kalambaka Line.
+In addition, there is one regional train to Athens from Kalambaka and back (884/885).

 On the 5 September 2023, Storm Daniel triggered largescale flooding in Thessaly.
 The rail infrastructure was badly affected in the region, cutting on both Regional and Intercity routes as significant parts of the infrastructure were washed away.
 OSE engineers were on the ground in the worst affected areas Domokos, Doxaras, and Paleofarsalos to assess the extent of the damage, and prepare detailed reports, and seek financial assistance from the European Union.